2025–26 Norwegian Football Cup

-The 2025–26 Norwegian Football Cup is the 120th season of the Norwegian annual knock-out football tournament and the first season since the competition was switched to the autumn-spring format.
-It started on 13 August 2025.
-The final will be played on 9 May 2026.
-The winners will be played in the qualifying play-off match against the winner of 2025 Norwegian Football Cup for the place in the 2026–27 Europa League play-off round.
+The 2025–26 Norwegian Football Cup was the 120th season of the Norwegian annual knock-out football tournament, and the first season since the competition was switched to an autumn–spring format.
+It started on 13 August 2025, and ended with the final on 9 May 2026.

+Initially, the winners were set to play a qualifying play-off match against Lillestrøm – the winners of the 2025 Norwegian Football Cup – for a place in the 2026–27 Europa League play-off round.
+However, this play-off match will be cancelled as Bodø/Glimt ended up winning the 2025–26 cup; thus, Lillestrøm directly entered the 2026–27 Europa League play-off round.

-As a transitional arrangement, the qualifying rounds and the first two main rounds will be played without the teams from the 2025 Eliteserien.
-For the third time in the tournament's history, the 16 clubs from the top-tier will enter the third round first, the first two were in 1998 and 2000, when there were 14 teams.
+As a transitional arrangement, the qualifying rounds and the first two main rounds were played without the 16 teams from the 2025 Eliteserien.
+For the third time in the tournament's history, the clubs from the top tier entered directly into the third round; the first two times were in 1998 and 2000, when there were 14 teams in the highest tier.

 Calendar

-Below are the dates for each round as given by the official schedule (the clubs from Eliteserien will enter the competition in third round):
+Below are the dates for each round as given by the official schedule (the clubs from Eliteserien entered the competition in the third round):